 IUP wanted to publish my book, The Fear of Death (derived from part 2 of the article Anna Freud liked).
 A number of people were excited by it.
 It opened up a whole new perspective in psychoanalysis.
 Freud had a powerful fear of death.
 It was the craziest part of him.
 Yet strangely, he denied it was an important motivation in our psychology.
 My book presaged, in 1980, a preoccupation that had grabbed a hold of American culture, and that is still with us, a focus on health, on mortality of almost religious magnitude.
 Destruction of conventional authority, particularly religion, the elevation of me, of personal freedom, left us to face alone the very worst possibility in our life.
 Death.

 Anyway, as often as I have sputtered and fucked up good opportunities, the point remains that many renowned writers, especially those who admire originality, have been turned on after reading my work.
 So I still expect it is going to happen.
 Or it won’t.
-Either way I still have my photography
+In any case I still lhave my photography